Vietnamese National Army: Operations (1949–1955)

 By 1956 all French Union troops withdrew from Vietnam and most of the VNA officers remained in service in the Army of the Republic of Vietnam.
 After the fall of Saigon breaking in 1975, some joined the French Foreign Legion and others exiled to France or the United States.

 Military schools

-National Military Academy
+Vietnamese National Military Academy

 Benefiting with French cadres assistance and United States material support the VNA quickly became a modern army modeled after the CEFEO Expeditionary Corps.
 Officers and Non-commissioned officers were trained in local schools of cadres known in French as Ecoles des Cadres, or at the elite National Military Academy, Dalat (EETD).